 This is a link to ALL our videos.

 The Robot Simulator extension of RobotBASIC was originally programmed by college Professor John Blankenship.
 The simulator was incorporated as a set of functions and commands into a powerful interpreted programming language written by Samuel Mishal.
 The combination is a versatile language that is easy to learn and fun to use.

-The current version of RobotBASIC has well over 800 commands and functions.
-Click these PDF links to see the list of the commands and functions either alphabetically or categorized by function.
-You might also enjoy reading how RobotBASIC has progressed.
-This PDF link shows a complete version history.
+RobotBASIC has well over 800 commands and functions.
+Click these PDF links below to see the list of the commands and functions either alphabetically or categorized by function.
+You might also enjoy reading how RobotBASIC has progressed so PDF link shows a complete version history.

-RobotBASIC's HELP file is a WORD RTF document (to allow teachers to add their own content).
-Some people might find this PDF VERSION of the HELP file useful.
+The above information is also included in the RobotBASIC HELP file which is a WORD RTF document (to allow teachers to add their own content).
+Some people might find th PDF VERSION of the HELP file useful.

 RobotBASIC is a powerful language that enables you to: